isabella232/magento-learn.en/help/free-video-library/Free-Intro-to-Magento-for-Business-Users/1-1-Introduction-FI_M2-3-Biz-Users.md

 ---
-title: Free Intro to Magento for Business Users
+title: 1-1 Introduction FI_M2-3 Biz Users
 description: The Magento 2 Admin, the password-protected back office where you can set up products and promotions, fulfill customer orders, and configure your Magento 2 store to suit your business needs.
 feature: Video Pages
 topics: documents